bleroy/3d-junkyard/DecentXE/readme.md

 Once you've sourced all the components, it's time to assemble.
 The following instructions attempt to reflect all the choices you may have made in selecting components.

-Jan Beta ha a great video where he shows the full assembly process (the mistake he makes with the config jumpers can no longer be made: those are gone from the design).
+Jan Beta has a great video where he shows the full assembly process (the mistake he makes with the config jumpers can no longer be made: those are gone from the design).

 [![Jan Beta's build](https://i.ytimg.com/vi/BoW_3545O0c/hqdefault.jpg?sqp=-oaymwEcCNACELwBSFXyq4qpAw4IARUAAIhCGAFwAcABBg==&rs=AOn4CLAcICik7P0jZZsuk3aPNOoPVTIaxA)](https://www.youtube.com/watch?v=BoW_3545O0c)